status-im/status-web/apps/website/docs/status-communities/about-the-community-history-service.md

 Don't remove or edit torrent files, as they're part of the CHS mechanism.

-If you [move your control node][restore-your-status-community] from one computer to another, copy the Status folder to the new computer to keep the existing archives accessible.
+If you [move your control node](./restore-your-status-community.md) from one computer to another, copy the Status folder to the new computer to keep the existing archives accessible.

 :::tip
-[Turning off the CHS][turn-off-the-community-history-service] significantly reduces community members' experience.
+[Turning off the CHS](./turn-off-the-community-history-service.md) significantly reduces community members' experience.
 Keep it on unless it's really necessary.
 :::

 \*[magnet link]: A magnet link is a hyperlink containing information needed for downloading data in a peer-to-peer network, like the filename and download sources.